Cobalt facts

 Uses

 Batteries are the main end use for cobalt as a cathode material.
 Electric vehicles currently dominate use, but lithium-ion batteries in cell phones and laptops also consume a sizeable quantity of global cobalt.
-Stationary energy battery storage accounts for a small but emerging portion of cobalt use.
+Stationary energy battery storage accounts for a small but growing portion of cobalt use.

-Cobalt, global uses, 2022
+Cobalt, global uses, 2023

 Text version

-This circular chart shows the major global uses of cobalt as of 2022.
-The largest use was for electric vehicles (40%); followed by batteries for portable devices (30%); superalloys (9%); hard metals (5%); catalysts (3%); ceramics/colours (3%); and others (10%).
+This circular chart illustrates the primary global uses of cobalt in 2023.
+The largest segment is for electric vehicles (45%), followed by batteries for portable devices (26%).
+Other uses include super alloys (9%), hard metals (4%), catalysts (3%), ceramics and colours (3%), stationary batteries (2%), and various other applications (8%).

 Production